What is copyediting, and why is it a vital part of the writing process?

 But whether you are hoping to be traditionally published or are self-publishing your own work, a copyedit can mean the difference between a good book and a great one.

-So what is a copyediting and why do you need it?
+So what is copyediting and why do you need it?
 Below you will find information on why a copyedit is so important, how a copyedit differs from proofreading, and exactly what a good copyedit involves.

-What is Copyediting?
+What Is Copyediting?

 Copyediting is a process of revision, which focuses on eliminating grammatical and factual errors, ensuring consistency and improved readability.